zhopto3/msap-docs/docs.md

 relevant).
 * The feature structure is not flat.
 In other words, features are not necessarily single strings.
 They can contain:
-  * a list of values, for example `Aspect=Perf,Prog` on the verb of the English clause _I have been walking_,
+  * a list of values separated by a semicolon, for example `Aspect=Perf;Prog` on the verb of the English clause _I have been walking_,
   * a negation of a value, for example `Mood=not(Pot)` on the Turkish verb _yürüyemez_ (“he can’t walk”) where the negation refers to the ability,[^msf1]